4commerce-technologies-AG/midi-smtp-server/mkdocs/context_values.md

 #### ctx[:server][:authorization_id]

 This value stores the username that was provided during the AUTH command.
+See also the ["Feature Authentication support"](feature_authentication.md) for more details.

 #### ctx[:server][:authentication_id]

 This value stores the username that was successfully authenticated during the session.
+See also the ["Feature Authentication support"](feature_authentication.md) for more details.

 #### ctx[:server][:authenticated]

 This value stores the timestamp (in UTC) when the user was successfully authenticated.
+See also the ["Feature Authentication support"](feature_authentication.md) for more details.

 <br>